Triple J: 1990s

 In 1990 the station took strike action after ABC management censored the N.W.A. song "Fuck tha Police".
 In retaliation, the presenters played N.W.A.'s song "Express Yourself" 82 times in a row.
 Triple M director Barry Chapman was appointed as general manager to oversee Triple J's network expansion and instil cultural change.
 His tenure generated controversy, most notably in 1990, when all senior announcers in the Sydney office were fired, including the most popular presenters Tony Biggs and Tim Ritchie.
 Several protests were held outside its William Street studios, including a 105-hour vigil, and a public meeting that packed the Sydney Town Hall with angry listeners spilled out onto the street.
 Listeners were concerned Chapman would bring a more commercial flair to Triple J with music programming that was less dominated by Sydney acts.

+In 1997, satirist Pauline Pantsdown, a drag queen parodying the conservative politician Pauline Hanson, released the song "Back Door Man", which rearranged the words of Hanson to imply she was a proud gay activist.
+The song became the station's most popular request in the following nine days.
+Hanson's lawyers swiftly took the ABC to court for defamation, claiming the song "gave rise to imputations that she is a homosexual [and] a prostitute."
+The broadcaster unsuccessfully appealed the injunction, and were forced to stop playing it, despite listeners voting it number five in Triple J's Hottest 100 of 1997.